6. Settings#

 ../_images/NG_fl_status3.png

-Images 1 to 6 of line 3 are now marked with a cross.
+Images 1 to 6 of line 10 are now colored yellow.

 Hint

-It is possible to create individual settings profiles according to different requirements and store the changes separately.
-For example, you might want to have own settings profiles for the time of flight, the system(s) used or the pilot’s preferences.
-These individual NAVIGATOR and SensorHandler settings will be stored in a new folder located within the default folder.
+You can create individual profiles for different requirements and save those settings separately.
+For example, you might want separate profiles for flight duration, low- or high-altitude operations, the systems in use, or pilot preferences.
+These individual NAVIGATOR and SensorHandler settings are stored as distinct ini-files in a new folder within the default settings directory.

 Important